mutaphore/RTSP-Client-Server/README.md

 ![Client Server Architecture](/images/rtsp1.png)

-Design/Implementation
+Design and Implementation
 ----
-Both server and client side code have been incorporated with the features defined by the project.
-In addition to having the basic funtionality of the RTSP and RTP protocols, I have also implemented major componets to support Session Statistics, RTSP request method DESCRIBE and various performance optimizations that provides traffic control mechanisms.
-The following paragraphs will discuss each of these components implementation in detail.
+In addition to having the basic funtionality of the RTSP and RTP protocols, there are also implementation of support for Session Statistics, RTSP request method **DESCRIBE** and performance optimizations using traffic control mechanisms.
+Here we will discuss each of these components in more detail.

 For providing statistical feedback to the client, I have created a set of labels in the user GUI to show the statistics on: